Wally and Howard Talbot Photographic Collection

 "I have grown up with photography really, my brother Paul Graham, who is 10 years older than me has been in the profession all his working life.
 Watching my brother working during the 1970s and 1980s, I met both Wally and Howard Talbot on many occasions, and, I was lucky to see them both at work.
 A family portrait we have was taken by Wally.
 I was always amazed and watched in wonder as the films used to appear, as if by magic, in the darkroom.
 Since than I have had a fascination in photography and an even bigger fascination in local history, so once the Talbot Archive started to appear and I got chance to work with it, it was a dream come true."

-Richard Peregrine who is the lead lecturer on the Photography Degree course notes that:
+Richard Peregrine who was the lead lecturer on the Photography Degree course at Blackburn University until 2019 notes that:

 "The photographs displayed here were taken mainly between 1950 and 1969 responding to daily assignments in Blackburn and it's locality.
 Staff and students working on the BA (Hons) Photography at The University Centre at Blackburn College, in partnership with the Talbot family and Blackburn Library have been digitally archiving thousands of the Talbots photographs in order to preserve this essential piece of Blackburn social history.